 Another measure that might work well where firms are underinvesting in older workers' training because of age-related stereotypes is to establish training funds for older workers financed by a levy on firms.
 A training fund might provide grant funding for approved training plans that are oriented to the learning needs of older workers.
+However, it has been pointed out that, although training funds might be appealing as they can be easily designed to meet the required needs of the trainees, there is not enough rigorous causal evidence on their true effect on promoting training participation [15].
+There are reasons to believe that in some cases training funds could have adverse effects, for example when the administrative costs of the fund are too high or the employers perceive the levy as an additional and unjustified tax.

-A more direct way of intervening to counter age-related stereotypes is to disseminate better information to business management about the learning skills of older workers.
-This kind of initiative requires government to create communication and education strategies aimed at informing training firms of what it takes to fully exploit older workers' human resources.
+A more direct way of intervening to counter age-related stereotypes is to disseminate better information to business management and human resources departments about the learning skills of older workers.
+This kind of initiative requires government to create communication and education strategies aimed at informing training firms what it takes to exploit fully older workers' human resources.
+There are examples of successful awareness-raising campaigns aimed at tackling employers' negative perceptions of older workers and at avoiding discrimination when decisions on recruitment, retention, and training are taken, as for instance in the UK Age Positive campaign [15].